Basavarajsm2102/MLOPS-proj-2/README.md

   sudo usermod -aG docker ubuntu newgrp docker
   ```
-  🐳 Prepares the EC2 instance for Dockerized deployments.
+  🐳 Prepares the EC2 instance for Dockerized deployments in the MLOps pipeline.

 ---